-Younger fans may know Paul Rudd as Ant-Man, one of the newest members of the Marvel Cinematic Universe.
+Younger fans may know Paul Rudd as Ant-Man, a small but mighty member of the Marvel Cinematic Universe.
 However, the actor has been a Hollywood mainstay for half his life.

 Rudd’s breakout role came in 1995’s Clueless, where he played Josh, Alicia Silverstone’s charming love interest in Amy Heckerling’s beloved spin on Jane Austen’s Emma.
 In the 2000s, Rudd became better known for his comedic work when he starred in movies like Wet Hot American Summer (2001), Anchorman (2004), The 40-Year-Old Virgin (2005), Knocked Up (2007), and I Love You, Man (2009).

 It wasn’t until 2015 that Rudd stepped into the ever-growing world of superhero movies when he was cast as Scott Lang, a.k.a.
 Ant-Man, and became part of the MCU.

 Rudd has proven he can take on any part, serious or goofy.
-More amazingly, he never seems to age.
 Here are some things you might not have known about the star.